itpp-labs/pos-addons/pos_order_print_check/doc/index.rst

 * Open session of ``Point of Sale``
 * Add some Products to cart
 * Click ``[Order]``
-* RESULT: if no connection to PosBox, you will see the warning message
+* RESULT: if no connection to PosBox, you will see the warning message **No connection to the printer: printer_name**